swalehmwadime/G00dlife-datascience/README.md

 - We welcome contributions!
 If you find any issues or have suggestions, feel free to open an [issue](https://github.com/swalehmwadime/G00dlife-datascience/issues) or submit a [pull request](https://github.com/swalehmwadime/G00dlife-datascience/pulls). <br>

+## Licence
+- This repository is licenced under [Apache-2.0](https://github.com/swalehmwadime/G00dlife-datascience/blob/main/LICENSE) ,refer to the LICENCE.md for more details.
 ---